Weak Approximation for Low Degree del Pezzo Surfaces: The Proof of the Main Theorem

 \end{rmk}

-\subsection{Moving Sections}
+\subsection{Moving sections}

-In this subsection, we will explain the procedure how we start from a section, by attaching rational curves on the special fiber $T_c$, we can deform it to a new section with a given prescribed jet data.
-In fact, our argument is similar to the one in \cite{ht06} and \cite{ht}, but with different configuration of divisors in the special fiber.
-We will do the harder case for places in $H_2$ and leave the argument for places in $H_1$ to the reader.\\
+In this subsection, we aim to explain how we deform a given section to a new section with a given prescribed jet data.
+Our approach is similar to the one in \cite{ht06} and \cite{ht}, namely, attaching rational curves on the special fibers $T_c$ of $\mathcal{T}$ (the resolution of $\mathcal{S}$) over $c$, though we have to deal with different configurations of divisors in the special fiber.
+We will do the harder case for places in $H_{II}$ and leave the argument for places in $H_{I}$ to the reader.\\

 {\bf Step 1: Moving sections to $E_0$}.